-3 Is the only objective pursued by the law on vertical restraints economic, or does it also seek to protect other interests?
+Is the only objective pursued by the law on vertical restraints economic, or does it also seek to promote or protect other interests?

-In large part, the objectives pursued by the law on vertical restraints are economic.
+In large part, the objectives pursued by the law on vertical restraints are economic in nature.

-Responsible agencies
+Responsible authorities

-4 What agency is responsible for enforcing prohibitions on anticompetitive vertical restraints?
-Where there are multiple responsible agencies, how are cases allocated?
+Which authority is responsible for enforcing prohibitions on anticompetitive vertical restraints?
+Where there are multiple responsible authorities, how are cases allocated?
 Do governments or ministers have a role?

-The OFT is the main body responsible for enforcing the CA. The Competition Commisson can also review vertical restraints in the context of market investigations (see question 1).
-There are also certain sectoral regulators which have concurrent jurisdiction with the OFT in relation to their own particular industry; namely, the Office of Communications (Ofcom); the Gas and Electricity Markets Authority (Ofgem); the Northern Ireland Authority for Energy Regulation (Ofreg NI); the director general of Water Services (Ofwat); the Office of Rail Regulation (ORR); and the Civil Aviation Authority (CAA).
+The OFT is the main body responsible for enforcing the CA (and for enforcing consumer protection laws in the UK).
+The Competition Commission can also review vertical restraints in the context of market investigations (see question 1).
+There are also certain sectoral regulators who have concurrent jurisdiction with the OFT in relation to their own particular industry; namely, the Office of Communications (Ofcom); the Gas and Electricity Markets Authority (Ofgem); the Northern Ireland Authority for Energy Regulation (Ofreg NI); the director general of Water Services (Ofwat); the Office of Rail

+Regulation (ORR); and the Civil Aviation Authority (CAA).
 In general, references in this chapter to the OFT should be taken to include these sectoral regulators in relation to their respective industries.
-The role of ministers is minimal in the ordinary course but the secretary of state for business, enterprise and regulatory reform does retain a residual power to intervene where there are exceptional and compelling reasons of public policy.
+The role of ministers is minimal in the ordinary course but the secretary of state for business, innovation and skills does retain a residual power to intervene where there are exceptional and compelling reasons of public policy.
+By way of example, the secretary of state has made orders excluding the chapter I prohibition from certain agreements in the defence industry (see Competition Act 1998 (Public Policy Exclusion) Order 2006, SI 2006/605, and Competition Act 1998 (Public Policy Exclusion) Order 2007, SI 2007/1896).